 In contrast to the trend analysis, there were no obvious patterns of temporal variability in response to EVOS.
 Values for CV were relatively similar across all areas in all metrics, though there were two categories, pelagic foragers (Guild P) and invertebrate consumers (Diet type I), that exhibited a general decline in CV from east to west (from area 1 to area 11).

-Estimates of community-wide synchrony for the entire were low across all areas (φ≤0.21 for all sites) and permutation tests found no significant difference at any area between estimated synchrony and simulated communities in which species undergo uncorrelated fluctuations (p > 0.10 for all areas).
+Estimates of community-wide synchrony for the entire study region were low across all areas (φ≤0.21 for all sites) and permutation tests revealed no significant difference at any area between estimated synchrony and simulated communities in which species undergo uncorrelated fluctuations (p > 0.10 for all areas).
 Sliding window analysis of community synchrony also showed no obvious changes in synchrony across the time series.
-There is a suggestion of a slight decline in synchrony for EVOS areas relative to Control areas (Fig. 5) but any difference is very minor if it exists.
+There is a suggestion of a slight decline in synchrony for EVOS areas relative to Control areas (Fig. 5), but any difference is very minor.
 Similarly, we found no changes in synchrony measures when analyses were applied to individual guilds, diet types, or recruitment intervals (not shown).

-Finally, we did find evidence of find evidence of a time-varying signature in the cross correlation in total biomass among EVOS areas and among Control areas (Fig. 6).
+Finally, we did find evidence of a time-varying signature in the cross correlation in total biomass among EVOS areas and among Control areas (Fig. 6).
 At the beginning and end of the time-series, correlations among EVOS, among Control, and between EVOS and Control areas, are indistinguishable.
 However, EVOS and Control area showed strong positive correlations during the 1990-1999 window before both declined gradually over the next 20 years.
 Interestingly, during this period the cross-correlation between EVOS and Control areas decreased to become negative, indicating that biomass fluctuated in opposite directions between EVOS-affected and Control areas during these periods (Fig. 6).
 Pairwise correlations for the entire time period were much lower than the 1990-99 span.

 Discussion

-Detecting oil spill impacts in marine ecosystems is simultaneously easy and difficult.
-At a basic level, acute petroleum contamination can cause direct mortality (e.g. Piatt & Ford 1996, Monson et al. 2011) that is immediately obvious.
-However, beyond these immediate consequence oil can affect a range of physiological processes that affect growth and development through a range of physiological pathways (e.g. Rice et al. 2001, Hicken et al. 2011, Incardona et al. 2015, Sørhus et al. 2016).
+Detecting oil spill impacts in marine ecosystems is simultaneously easy and difficult: acute petroleum contamination can cause direct mortality (e.g. Piatt & Ford 1996, Monson et al. 2011) that is immediately obvious, whereas subtle and chronic consequences can affect growth and development through a range of physiological pathways (e.g. Rice et al. 2001, Hicken et al. 2011, Incardona et al. 2015, Sørhus et al. 2016).
 But how such effects translate from individuals and focal populations to full communities remains poorly understood.
 Here we focused on an ecologically and economically important component of the marine community, demersal groundfish, to attempt to detect a signature of EVOS using 25 years of data following the spill.
 EVOS contaminated substantial portions of the Gulf of Alaska as evidenced by both direct observations of oil, and evidence of exposure from sampled fish (Collier et al. 1993).
-Groundfish have largely been neglected in the context of EVOS following Armstrong et al.’s
+Groundfish have largely been neglected in the context of EVOS following the conclusion of Armstrong et al.